Hotmoka/hotmoka/tutorial/Takamaka.md

   investors.get(i).receive(eachInvestorGets);
 ```

-since lists are not random-access data structures and the complexity of the
+since linked lists are not random-access data structures and the complexity of the
 last loop is quadratic in the size of the list.
 This is not a novelty: the
 same occurs with many traditional Java lists, that do not implement
 `java.util.RandomAccess` (a notable example is `java.util.LinkedList`).